Published: Nov. 19, 2021 By

 Explain the impact

-Okay, I understand that going home for 6 days may not transform your parents and grandparents into climate activists.
+Okay, I understand that going home for six days may not transform your parents and grandparents into climate activists.
 But it could be the start.
-When you are travelling home, consider a few goals that you want to emphasize while you are around your family.
+When you are traveling home, consider a few goals that you want to emphasize while you are around your family.
 Maybe teach them to always recycle glass and aluminum.
 Or convince them to bring a reusable bag to the grocery store every time.
-Even the smallest step of having them bring a reusable mug to work instead of buying starbucks everyday can save thousands of cups from ending up in the landfill.
+Even the smallest step of having them bring a reusable mug to work instead of buying Starbucks everyday can save thousands of cups from ending up in the landfill.
 Small actions have huge impacts and these actions can domino into bigger impacts.
 Everyone starts somewhere.

-Offer Resources
+Offer resources

-Youtube videos and online articles are a perfect way to share resources without being too overbearing.
-Create a list of your favorite facts, articles, videos, Netflix documentaries, or social media accounts to share with your loved ones.
+YouTube videos and online articles are a perfect way to share resources without being too overbearing.
+Create a list of your favorite facts, articles, videos, Netflix documentaries or social media accounts to share with your loved ones.
 Most towns also have access to common recycling guidelines.
-Printing a guide to recycling helps new recyclers since zero waste practices are constantly changing and there is a big learning curve!
+Printing a guide to recycling helps new recyclers, since zero waste practices are constantly changing and there is a big learning curve!

 Lead by example